danlawinc/smartconnectsdk-ios-sample-app/README.md

         }}
 }
 ```
-At a time, app can request maximum 5 pids in one array. <br />
+At a time, app can request maximum 5 pids. <br />

 Unregister Event Pids to stop receiving updates:
 ```